 The poem hat, “non bai tho,” has a layer of a picture or a poem is put between the two layers of leaves to make this hat.
 And a general plain hat “non la” that is mostly used by farmers and elderly women.

 There are many stories about the origin of the conical hat.
-An early version of the conical hat is said to have been carved on Ngoc Lu bronze drum and Dao Thinh bronze jar is around 2,500 and 3,000 BC.
-But many believe that the conical hat had become popular and was widely used in the Tran dynasty in the 13th century.
+An early version of the conical hat is said to have been carved on the Ngoc Lu bronze drum and Dao Thinh bronze jar around 2,500 and 3,000 BC.
+However many believe that the conical hat had become popular and was widely used in the Tran dynasty in the 13th century.
 Women used it as an accessory even though it was thick and heavy at that time.
-There is also a story in Than Village, Hanoi about a princess who taught the villagers how to make "non chao rang,” an early version of the conical hat, which is made by sewing the old palm leaves.
+There is also a story in Than Village, Hanoi about a princess who taught the villagers how to make “non chao rang,” an early version of the conical hat, which is made by sewing the old palm leaves.
 In Hue, the idea of making “non bai tho” was born in Tay Ho in the late 50s by a craftsman who made conical hats and also loved poems.
 He made a layer of verses of the poem and put it between the layers of leaves.
 And since then the conical hat has become a symbol of Vietnamese hat.
-Men or women, children or the elders can wear the conical hats with no distinction at all.
-It can be a symbol for the labor and farmers, but it also represents the nobility in the past and the elegance of the Vietnamese girls.
+Men or women, children or elders can wear the conical hats with no distinction at all.
+It can be a symbol for labor and farmers, but it also represents the nobility in the past and the elegance of the Vietnamese girls.

-How to wear a conical hat - Put the cone on your head, settle the ribbon strap under your chin to secure the hat's position if it has one
+How to wear a conical hat – Put the cone on your head, and settle the ribbon strap under your chin to secure the hat’s position if it has one

 There are many ways to use the conical hat.
 Of course like any other hat, you wear it to protect your head, mostly from the intense sun rays.
 But the conical hat is coated with a layer of waterproof varnish, it is also like a small umbrella, protecting you from the rain.

 You can get a bit creative with it, too.
-When turning the conical hat upside down, it makes a perfect basket that you can put small items you get from the markets or hold a small amount of water inside.
+When turning the conical hat upside down, it makes a perfect basket in which you can put small items you get from the markets or hold a small amount of water inside.
 In hot summer days, the conical hat is like a cooling device; you can wet the conical hat with a little bit of water then wear it and use the evaporation to cool your head, or just use it as a handy fan.
-The multi-usages, lightweight, and low price of a typical conical hat have made it the favorite headwear for many people in Vietnam, especially to the farmers and street vendor sellers.
+The multi-usages, lightweight, and low price of a typical conical hat have made it the favorite headwear for many people in Vietnam, especially the farmers and street vendor sellers.

 Wear a conical hat to protect you from the sun or as a fashionable item

 The conical hat is also a symbol of Vietnamese fashion.
-It would be less frequent to see a conical hat in the urban than in rural areas, but there are still many young girls wearing “ao dai” or “ao ba ba” with the conical hats for photo shoots in places like the Notre Dame Cathedral and festivals in Ho Chi Minh City.
+It would be less frequent to see a conical hat in urban than in rural areas, but there are still many young girls wearing “ao dai” or “ao ba ba” with the conical hats for photo shoots in places like the Notre Dame Cathedral and festivals in Ho Chi Minh City.
 The simplicity of the conical hat makes a perfect match with dresses like “ao dai” and “ao ba ba,” adding a touch of elegance to Vietnamese traditional dresses.

 In Hue, the land of poetry, poems are attached to conical hats as an alternative to writing on paper.
 They are widely sold as a souvenir, not only to tourists but also to the locals.
 “Non bai tho” is not only a special gift to those who have a love for poetry, but it could also be a keepsake of the past.